helm/community/architecture/crds.md

 ### The Helm User Role

-Our assumptions about _Helm users_ are more modest.
+Our assumptions about the base level of _Helm users_ are more modest.
+While some users may be experts, we do not assume that a Helm user _must_ be at that level.
 We do not assume they know much about Kubernetes or Helm--perhaps only enough to follow the Quickstart guide for Helm.
 With the base Helm user, we do not assume that they know what a Pod is, let alone a CRD.
 While we do assume that they know a little about YAML, we make no assumptions that they know about the Kubernetes flavor of YAML.

 ### The Importance of This Distinction